The Sea of Grass (film): Production

-In his autobiography, Kazan wrote that he had been excited at the prospect of filming The Sea of Grass, as he was looking forward to working on the Great Plains, "where the grass still grew from unbroken sod."
+In his autobiography, Kazan wrote that he had been excited at the prospect of filming The Sea of Grass.
+He was looking forward to working on the Great Plains, "where the grass still grew from unbroken sod."
 However, the producers decided that the majority of the film would be shot against a process screen to use some of the existing "ten thousand feet" of 'sea of grass' stock footage, rather than sending the film crew on location.
 According to The Films of Katharine Hepburn, MGM had thousands of reels of footage of prairie.
 Kazan was extremely disappointed.
 He also did not like the costumes, which he did not get to see until late in the process.
 He thought the producers had approved clothes for Katharine Hepburn that in design and quantity did not fit the frontier environment, but changes were restricted due to production deadlines.

 The 'Sea of Grass' scenes used as process screen backdrop were shot in the Sandhills of Nebraska on the ranch of former Nebraska Governor Samuel McKelvie.
 There is no little irony that a story based in New Mexico exclaiming the Great Plains are cattle country was using a backdrop that later became part of the McKelvie National Forest.

 The production was planned for Myrna Loy and Spencer Tracy at the beginning.